Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Summary and Conclusions

 \section{Summary and Conclusions}

 In our work, we challenge the traditional approach to chiral systems, which presumes that the chiral fluids are completely described only by the pair of the vector and axial local charges.
 We show that the inclusion of the helical degree of freedom enriches the hydrodynamic spectrum of the system.
-Since we explored various regimes of the vector-axial-helical triad of charges, it is worth summarizing the main features of our findings in a compact set of plots shown in Fig.~\ref{fig:waves}.
+Since we explored various regimes of the vector-axial-helical triad of charges, it is worth summarizing the main features of our findings in a compact set of plots shown in Fig.~\ref{fig:waves} and described concisely in the figure caption.
+Below, we also summarize the results in a more extended form.

-In the high-temperature limit of low-density plasmas, where the temperature significantly exceeds the magnitude of any background chemical potential, we confirmed the existence of the Helical Vortical Wave, which corresponds to a gapless hydrodynamic excitation acting mainly in the helical and vector sectors of charge densities.
+\paragraph{Non-reciprocity of the helical vortical wave} In the high-temperature limit of low-density plasmas, where the temperature significantly exceeds the magnitude of any background chemical potential, we confirmed the existence of the Helical Vortical Wave, which corresponds to a gapless hydrodynamic excitation acting mainly in the helical and vector sectors of charge densities.
 In the next order in the series over the inverse temperature, this wave receives a slight admixture of the axial charge~\eqref{eq_HVW_chemicals}, indicating that all components of the fluid, represented by the vector, helical and axial charges, fluctuate coherently as the wave propagates as it is illustrated in Figs.~\ref{fig:waves}(a) and \ref{fig:waves}(b).
-This next-order-correction gives us also a qualitatively unusual result implying the non-reciprocity of these hydrodynamic excitations: the helical vortical waves propagating along and opposite to the direction of vorticity possess different velocities~\eqref{eq_HVW_speed}.
+This next-order-correction gives us also a qualitatively unusual result implying the non-reciprocity of these hydrodynamic excitations: the helical vortical waves propagating along and opposite to the direction of vorticity possess different velocities~\eqref{eq_HVW_speed}:

+\paragraph{Uni-directionality of the axial vortical wave} Our approach also allows us to uncover yet another gapless wave in the system: the Axial Vortical Wave.
+This wave propagates only in the presence of the axial chemical potential $\mu_A$ since its velocity~\eqref{eq_AVW_v},